VirtusLab/tetrisly-react/README.md

 # Tetrisly React

 🧩 Tetrisly offers user-friendly components designed for effortless integration.
-Plus, it's fully compatible with fully compatible with Tetrisly for Figma with a seamless design and development experience in mind.
+Plus, it's fully compatible with Tetrisly for Figma with a seamless design and development experience in mind.

 If you want to know more about Tetrisly, check out our website: [tetrisly.com](https://tetrisly.com/)